 As learners explore the weird and wonderful world of katakana words, it can easily lead to a false sense of confidence.
-After encountering yet another term that is simply English or a familiar European language it is easy to assume that we don’t even need to bother studying them.
+After struggling to awkwardly pronounce yet another menu item that is simply English (or a familiar European language), you might feel like you don’t even need to bother studying them.

-When the word サボる first entered the Japanese language, it was connected with the power plays during the labor disputes of the Taisho era and as a result had something like its original meaning back then.
+When the word サボる first entered the Japanese language, it was connected with the power plays during the labor disputes of the liberalizing Taisho era (1912-26) and as a result, had something like its original meaning back then.

 Another tricky one is デマ (originally from the German word, “demagogie”).
-In both German and English, this word is usually reserved for leaders who seek support by appealing to popular desires and prejudices rather than by using rational argument (the POTUS, anyone?).
+In both German and English, this word is usually reserved for leaders who seek support by appealing to popular desires and prejudices, rather than by using rational argument (the POTUS, anyone?).

-Similarly, a word that is popular on the internet recently is ソフトな印象 (soft impression).
+Similarly, a word that is popular on the internet is ソフトな印象 (soft impression).
 Although most English speakers would generally consider this phrase to mean someone who is weak, in Japanese it means something similar to “easy to approach.”

 Of course, sometimes words simply come from other languages and the origin is hidden.
 I wasted a lot of time when researching this article looking up the origin of the word ノルマ (a quota) until someone pointed out that it is a bastardization of the Russian word “норма” (when pronounced in Russian, this sounds something like the English woman’s name “Norma”).